RosanaRufer/rosanarufer/README.md

 ### Hi there 👋

 - 🌎 I'm extremely passionate about Climate Tech.
-- 👩🏻‍🔬 I'm currently on a career break working on a few pet projects as well as renovating my home and keeping a sick cat alive.
+- 👩🏻‍🔬 I'm currently on a career break working on a few pet projects as well as renovating my home and keeping a sick cat alive (edit: he's getting better!!).
 - 🌱 I’m also learning Engineering Strategy and AI fundamentals and applications amongst other things.
 - 👯 I’m looking to collaborate to useful open source projects.
 - 💬 Ask me about any of the above.